Top 10 Scariest Video Games of All Time

 I find this game scarier than the first game.
 When I began this game, it became fun.
 I knew what to do because my brother played it.
 Then Toy Freddy came.
 He's easily the creepiest character in the game ( aside from the Puppet).
 I closed out of the game because he's sooo creepy.
 Love it and hate it.

-I don't know, I like fnaf as a whole, but honestly I only played this for its story.
-This is probably the worst game in the franchise with Springtrap's 'jumpscare' being the worst jumpscare out of any of the fnaf games.
-The gaming mechanics were interesting and this game added a lot to the story with some sense of 'closure' (there were obviously still some plot holes and the story was continued).
-I loved the minigames though and the atmosphere with the minigames made a very uncanny atmosphere where you did not know what to expect as you progressed further into the game.
+I don't know, I like FNAF as a whole, but honestly, I only played this for its story.
+This is probably the worst game in the franchise, with Springtrap's jumpscare being the worst jumpscare out of any of the FNAF games.
+The gaming mechanics were interesting, and this game added a lot to the story, providing some sense of closure (although there were still some plot holes and the story continued).
+I loved the minigames though, and the atmosphere they created had an uncanny feeling where you didn't know what to expect as you progressed further into the game.

 Scariest game ever I played this game and screamed very very loud I did not make It to the end but I did my best.

 I think "creepy" and "unsettling" is a better word.
 The atmosphere in this game alone creeps me out.
 The music certainly doesn't help either.
 This is easily one of my favorite games of all time and even after finishing it 10+ times it still scares me.
 (Gamecube version)